mnebes/emneb.dev/posts/02-generating-chord-progressions-in-fsharp.md

     | B
 ```

 As you can see some of the notes are named more complexly than others.
 The base set of note names is a sequence of `C D E F G A B` (think white keys of the piano).
-The notes in between (the black keys) are denoted by either decreasing the pitch of one note i.e. flattening e.g. E -> Eb or increasing it i.e. sharpening e.g. F -> F#.
+The notes in-between (the black keys) are denoted by either decreasing the pitch of one note i.e. flattening it e.g. E -> Eb or increasing i.e. sharpening it e.g. F -> F#.
 Eb and F# are *enharmonically equivalent* which means they produce the same sound.

 > Note: It wasn't always like this, the equivalence holds only in 12TET and historically they were different pitches (as dictated by the harmonic series), but we are now here and are stuck with this notation.